This case study focuses on a photo and video sharing service, and the steps they took to develop their product with product analytics.

 Diving into the service’s user data, the first step to answer this question was to separate out the user journeys of those who retained and those who did not in order to surface what key differences might have influenced this behavior.

 Doing this analysis, it became apparent that comments on photos, instead of likes, were a much more meaningful metric for determining engagement and a user’s likelihood of retaining.

-This information around engagement, though just a starting point, was enough of a foundation for the product team to start developing alternative sign up experiences and rigorously A/B test how these changes to the customer experience impacted the desired user behaviors and contributed to the desired outcome of a higher day one retention.
+This information around engagement, though just a starting point, was enough of a foundation for the product team to start developing alternative sign-up experiences and rigorously A/B test how these changes to the customer experience impacted the desired user behaviors and contributed to the desired outcome of a higher day one retention.

-Intelligent questions yield actionable results
+Intelligent questions about the product create actionable results

-While the questions they asked were specific to Lifecake, the process of starting with the business and product first, then asking the right questions, led the team to real and actionable insight that they’ve been able to use to improve their user experience and grow their customer base.
+While the questions they asked were specific to them, the process of starting with the business and product first, then asking the right questions, led the team to real and actionable insight that they’ve been able to use to improve their user experience and grow their customer base.